Setting Up for Special Environments

 section 3.14.13.
 Once set, the

-attributes in that cgroup which control resource usage therein.
+attributes in that cgroup to control memory and cpu usage.
 These

 hard, the hard